Olivia

 The view from my room.

 Olivia Swanson Haas is an NYC-born, LA-raised writer, performer, photographer, and creative producer.
-Former clients, collaborators, and champions of her work include: The Kennedy Center, The Public Theater, Manhattan Theatre Club, Sony Pictures, 20th Century Fox, Google, Pinterest, Sequoia Capital, Stephen Sondheim’s Young Playwrights Inc., the Community of Writers, Vermont Studio Center, Tin House, Autostraddle, and Roxane Gay.
+Collaborators and champions of her work include: The Kennedy Center, The Public Theater, Manhattan Theatre Club, Stephen Sondheim’s Young Playwrights Inc., the Community of Writers, Vermont Studio Center, Tin House, Autostraddle, Lambda Literary, and Roxane Gay.

-Over 70,000 people read her recent essay "I Had An Affair With My College Dean," and her 2024 pilot script ALMA MATER was a Second Rounder at Austin Film Festival and won Stanford's Alumni in Entertainment screenwriting competition.
-She is a graduate of UCLA’s Professional Program in Writing for Television.
-BA Stanford.
+Over 100,000 people have read her 2024 essay "I Had An Affair With My College Dean," and her pilot script ALMA MATER was a 2025 Second Rounder at Austin Film Festival and won Stanford's Alumni in Entertainment screenwriting competition.
+She is a graduate of UCLA’s Professional Program in Writing for Television and holds a BA in English with Interdisciplinary Focus in Playwriting from Stanford University.

 Photography portfolio: oliviaswansonhaas.com